 Some of the accidents OSHA has cited include an explosion from last December.
 This explosion seriously injured an employee and destroyed the main elevator at the Adrian grain loading facility.
 OSHA investigators point to the company’s lack of addressing the potential dust ignition sources which led to the accident.

 Other citations OSHA has made involve the industry’s bucket elevators.
-OSHA standards require these devices to have a storage capacity of over one million bushels.
+OSHA Requirements require these devices to have a storage capacity of over one million bushels.
 However, this business had no monitoring devices to notify workers when a belt was slipping.
 The employees couldn’t even see the potential for causing friction that could ignite grain dust.
 The agency also claimed that this company’s dust collection system has not been updated since 1974 when it was installed.
 Additionally, OSHA has concluded that the workers were exposed to falls.
 The company supposedly allowed them to walk atop railcars to open and close hatches without fall protection.

 West Central Agri Services recognizes these claims among many others that OSHA has discovered.
 However, MFA Enterprises disputes the findings and key facts that support their citations.
 They say that they are working with OSHA to resolve the problems that have occurred.
 The company has fifteen business days from receipt of the citations and penalties to comply.